mufpga/MicroFPGA/tutorials/installing_microfpga.md

 1. Download and install [Git](https://git-scm.com/downloads).

-2. using the newly installed git console, clone the MicroFPGA repository in the folder of your choice:
+2. Using the newly installed git console, clone the MicroFPGA repository in the folder of your choice:

    ```bash
    $ cd /path/to/folder/